 DS: We co-founded the ICC Centre for Future Trade, and we are collaboratively building it.
 If you think about the way in which the current industry is evolving, there is a bit of fragmentation, for example, a consortium of banks have created a product for letters of credit, and a competing consortium of banks is creating another letter credit product.
 So it’s a bit fragmented and contrary to the wider thought of what’s needed for connectivity and network effects, and so the main purpose of the Centre for Future Trade is to unify different fragmented consortiums.

-From Singapore’s perspective, ICC is the perfect partner to both globalize and push out standards, and Perlin is very fast-moving, developed, focused and also very agnostic.
+From Singapore’s perspective, ICC is the perfect partner to both globalise and push out standards, and Perlin is very fast-moving, developed, focused and also very agnostic.
 We’re taking all of these tools, stitching them together and creating a platform.

-The Centre will be focused on interoperable pilots, and try onboard a network effect of parties that can interoperate, we are operating on a synchronized application level.
+The Centre will be focused on interoperable pilots, and try onboard a network effect of parties that can interoperate, we are operating on a synchronised application level.
 We also do research, for example how to put a price on the shift from paper to digital?
 How do you price a hybrid version of that?
 What would the world look like if we did have a coin such as Facebook’s Libra?

 There are all these different emerging areas, and we see Singapore as a very strategic hub to look at this because a lot of the digital adoption is tremendously strong in Asia – we have a very advanced regional community.

-TC: Thank you Dorjee, I really appreciated you taking the time to discuss blockchain and the Incoterms rules, if you would like to give a final point, the floor is yours.
+TC: Thank you Dorjee, I really appreciated you taking the time to discuss blockchain and the Incoterms® rules, if you would like to give a final point, the floor is yours.

-DS: What is really inspiring about working in the trade space with ICC, even though right now we have trade wars, Brexit, all of these changes in terms of geopolitics, especially in 2020 after the level of Trump politics, what is exciting is that this gives away lots of opportunities, today more than ever we need the ICC to standardize.
+DS: What is really inspiring about working in the trade space with ICC, even though right now we have trade wars, Brexit, all of these changes in terms of geopolitics, especially in 2020 after the level of Trump politics, what is exciting is that this gives away lots of opportunities, today more than ever we need ICC to standardise.

 I am most proud of my environmental work, but what I am really concerned about is how governments have become so sovereign and commercial that there is no multilateral leadership in terms of SDGs and environmental climate change issues and this is where ICC, with the Chambers Climate Coalition and all the work we are doing on supply chain traceability.